-The representatives (usually the President) of the Affiliated Organizations are members of the Governing Council (GC), the highest policy making body of IBRO.
-They meet once or twice a year at the site of a major meeting (usually that of the Society for Neuroscience) and are regularly asked to vote on issues or appointments of importance.
+The representatives (usually the President) of the Member Organizations are members of the Governing Council (GC), the highest policy making body of IBRO.
+They meet once or twice a year at the site of a major meeting (usually at the Society for Neuroscience annual meeting) and are regularly asked to vote on issues or appointments of importance.
 Each GC member holds a number of votes that relates to the size of the organization that he or she represents (see voting rights).

 Members of the Governing Council shall serve for two years.
 Members with voting rights may serve for up to three consecutive terms.
 If a Council member should fail to complete his or her term, a substitute may be appointed by the Member Organization concerned for the remainder of the term.

 Concerning membership dues, virtually all dues go to support IBRO’s programmes.
 Moreover, you should know that our organization is run almost in its entirety by scientists who volunteer their time; salaries are paid only to a few full and part-time employees.
 Furthermore, IBRO waives the dues of all Member Organizations having fewer than 100 members and the majority of those with fewer than 250.